-- Climbing is unlimited, however available hours in which to climb may be restricted or changed in any given month.
+- Available hours in which to climb may be restricted or changed on any given day and at short notice.

-- All members are required to adhere to the centre rules, including but not limited to the requirement for completing a liability waiver and an induction.
+- All members are required to adhere to the centre Rules, including but not limited to the requirement for completing a liability waiver and having completed a Level 1 Induction.

-- During the contracted two months you may “freeze” your membership at a charge of 50p per month frozen.
+- During the contracted two months you may “freeze” your membership.
 This will extend your contract length until you have paid a minimum of two full payment months.

-C) All Climbers at Up Climbing must understand, accept and adhere to the Risks, Conditions of Use and Rules of the centre by signing (or signed by a parent or guardian) a waiver prior to their first visit.
+C. All climbers at Up Climbing must understand, accept and adhere to the Risks, Conditions of Use and Rules of the centre by signing a waiver prior to their first visit:

-- Risks -Include (but are not limited to) the following:
+1. Risks: – Include (but are not limited to) the following

 3. The Rules